 Want to verify your suspicions?
 Try talking to the person and pay attention to how they react.
 Give advice.
 Do they still appear uneasy?
 Is their behavior toward you out of the ordinary, or do they swiftly try to finish [or] change the topic while turning to the others as they do so?

 If you observe any of these actions, the person “may be indicating nonverbally that they are suppressing something, are uneasy with you, and wish to avoid engaging with you.”
 And that can reveal a lot to you.

 It’s possible the gossiper may experience a fear response upon seeing you enter the room, even when nobody is in danger.
 They may display their dread in one or more limbic systems, which activate in “reaction to threat.”
 You might notice their eyes enlarge, they might freeze, or they might even want to flee rapidly because it’s all part of the fight-or-flight reflex.
 However, keep in mind that just because someone appears to freeze as if they were being observed doesn’t mean they necessarily said something unfavorable.
 Hey, they might be organizing an unexpected birthday celebration!

 #5.
 They Appear Stiff

-The uneasiness they brought into the room may also lead the person to become a little stiff.
-They may stiffly smile and say hello.
-Which might shorten or lengthen the customary welcome.
+The uneasiness they brought into the room may also have led the person to become a little stiff.
+They may stiffly smile and say hello which might shorten or lengthen the customary welcome.
 They might suddenly look terribly unauthentic, whatever it is.
 But remember that people behave in this way for a variety of reasons.
 It’s crucial not to assume the worst or jump to conclusions because someone with social anxiety, for instance, could come off as stiff.